 - That working in English as the lingua franca – the main language – was sometimes not only restrictive but oppressive, particularly with participants whose pasts involved English as an oppressive language of colonisation.

-Because of these three phenomena, I was urged to at least understand the limits of multilingual language use in my own practice further.
+Because of these three points, I was urged to at least understand the limits of multilingual language use in my own practice further.
 As part of a week of professional development led by the Barbican (Artworks, April 2014) and alongside peer applied facilitators, I tested an improvisational exercise that asked participants to select a moment from their day that seemed ‘right’ to speak in any language variety – any language variant that we might understand as accent, dialect or language – in their repertoire that wasn’t the English variety that they used with us.
 I participated as part of a group with a French/English bilingual, a Singaporean who spoke English and Singlish (an English-Mandarin hybrid), and a Briton with a Northern English regional variety, and French as a second language.
 Each participant improvised a story in their chosen language variety, transcribed, and then translated it for other group members.

 These were then performed for the other groups.
 And this is where we were met with laughter during the Singlish monologue – unexpected because it was a serious piece.
 During the evaluation at the end of the day, I asked participants the reason for the laughter and they said that they thought that Singlish was a made-up language, that it didn’t sound like a ‘real’ language.
 This is where the fourth phenomena emerged: